 Graduate Certificate of Palliative Care Nursing

 The Graduate Certificate of Palliative Care Nursing offered to registered nurses employed at St Vincent’s Health Australia is developed and delivered in collaboration with the University of Notre Dame Australia.
-It stands out as the first palliative care program for nurses among universities in Australia.
-It provides a career pathway for registered nurses to gain postgraduate qualifications in palliative care nursing and is not only ideal for nurses seeking to specialise in palliative care but also for generalist nurses aiming to enhance their capabilities in caring for dying or terminally ill patients, regardless of the healthcare setting.
+It provides a career pathway for registered nurses to gain postgraduate qualifications in palliative care nursing and is not only ideal for nurses seeking to specialize in palliative care but also for generalist nurses aiming to enhance their capabilities in caring for patients diagnosed with life limiting illness regardless of the healthcare setting.

-St Vincent’s Hospital Sydney (SVHS) offers two focused post graduate courses that articulate with the University of Notre Dame (UNDA) postgraduate program:
+St Vincent’s Hospital Sydney (SVHS) offers two focused post graduate courses that articulate with the University of Notre Dame’s (UNDA) postgraduate program:

 • Person Centred Approach in Palliative Care Nursing